Start an Affiliate in your community or learn how to partner with Keep America Beautiful to meet your educational and beautification goals.

 Chief Sustainability Officer

-Monique Oxender leads Keurig Green Mountain, Inc.'s efforts to Brew a Better World.
-Monique joined Keurig Green Mountain in 2012 and has navigated a path for integrated sustainability management during its recent period of growth and change.
+Monique Oxender leads Keurig Dr Pepper's efforts to Brew a Better World.
+Monique joined Keurig Dr Pepper in 2012 and has navigated a path for integrated sustainability management during its recent period of growth and change.
 Her journey, which is informed by a multitude of internal and external stakeholders, brings her to the intersection of sustainability and business, the place where she sees the most potential to deliver societal benefit and create business value.
-Prior to joining Keurig Green Mountain, she spent eight years with Ford Motor Company where she designed and developed a leading supply chain sustainability program spanning the company’s $65B buy from 60 countries.
+Prior to joining Keurig Dr Pepper, she spent eight years with Ford Motor Company where she designed and developed a leading supply chain sustainability program spanning the company’s $65B buy from 60 countries.
 Issues under her responsibility included human rights, indirect carbon and water footprints, and raw material transparency.
 In addition, she served as Chair of multiple industry workgroups for the Automotive Industry Action Group (AIAG) and represented Ford on United Nations Global Compact, US State Department, Department of Labor and OECD advisory groups.
 With a background in secondary education and sustainability, Monique has an MBA and an MS from the University of Michigan.

 Tom Tamoney *